 As a small business owner you will always be pitching.
 From pitching to investors to get funding to pitching at networking events to seek out potential partners, pitching will be an essential part of your role as a small business owner.
-Therefore, you need to take time to learn the art of pitching and how to perfect it.
+Therefore, you need to take time to how to perfect your pitch.
 Not being able to communicate your ideas and plans because you haven’t learnt how to deliver a good pitch can be detrimental.

 Even though you will have to deliver pitches on multiple different occasions as an entrepreneur, it may be a skill that you have to proactively learn rather than being a natural at it.
 However, as with most other business skills such as leadership you can learn as you go.
 Starting, growing and running a business will be a huge learning curve that will teach you relevant skills to succeed.
 Here are some ways in which you can start working on delivering a perfect pitch.